 For simplicity, the 50 mile race course can be broken into three basic sections:

 Section 1 is the Nordic Ski Trail to Confusion Corner.
 Designed as a cross country ski trail, this 9.08 mile section is one loop of the outer trail (Blue Loop — See Section 1 Description on next page).
-Referring to the race map, you are running in a clockwise direction starting from AS 2 passing AS 3 (offset to your left in the pines) and proceeding to AS 1 (expect only fluids at AS 1) and returning to AS 2 for the 9.08 miles.
+Referring to the race map, you are running in a clockwise direction starting from AS 2 passing AS 3 (offset to your left in the pines) and proceeding to AS 1 and returning to AS 2 for the 9.08 miles.
 Then, you continue in a clockwise direction to AS 3 again (1.6 miles) and cross Bluff road running up the horse trails for .5 miles until you reach Confusion Corner.
 The total distance on the Nordic Trail is 10.68 miles.
 Only 39.3 to go!